The subelliptic heat kernel on the anti-de Sitter spaces: Introduction

+Explicit expressions of heat kernels have varied applications, such as determination of sharp constant in functional inequalities (\cite{BFM}, \cite{LF}), computation of the sub-Riemannian metric (\cite{BB}), sharp upper and lower bounds for the heat kernel (\cite{BGG},\cite{El}), and semigroup sub-commutations (\cite{Li}).
+In this article, the most important application of the integral representation is to derive small time asymptotic estimations of the subelliptic heat kernel on $\bH^{2n+1}$.

+The results of small time estimates for the heat kernels that are associated with general hypoelliptic diffusion operators were given by L\'eandre (\cite{Leandre1}, \cite{Leandre2}) and Ben Arous (\cite{GBA1}, \cite{GBA2}) in the 1980's using probabilistic approaches.
+Beals-Greiner-Stanton studied the small time asymptotics of subelliptic heat kernels on CR manifolds by using pseudo-differential calculus (see \cite{BGS}).
+Obtaining small-time estimates through explicit expressions of the heat kernel began with Beals-Gaveau-Greiner on the Heisenberg group (see \cite{BGG}).
+In \cite{BB}, Baudoin-Bonnefont derived small time estimates on $\rm{SU}(2)$, and later Bonnefont gave the results on $\rm{SL}(2,\R)$ and its universal covering (see \cite{Bo}).
+In this paper, by studying the asymptotic estimations on $\bH^{2n+1}$, we provide another example of studying the limiting behaviors of the degenerated subelliptic heat kernels, with the result on the cut-locus of particular interest.

-Based on this expression we deduce our formulas for the subelliptic heat kernels on $\bH^{2n+1}$ and $\widetilde{\bH^{2n+1}}$.
-The expressions we obtain are precise enough to deduce from them the small-time asymptotics of the kernel.
+The paper is organized as follows.
+In the next section we study the geometry of the anti-de Sitter space $\bH^{2n+1}$ and deduce the sub-Laplacian that is associated to its sub-Riemannian structure.
+In section $3$ we deduce our main result: the integral representation for the subelliptic heat kernels on $\bH^{2n+1}$ and $\widetilde{\bH^{2n+1}}$.
+These expressions are precise enough to derive the small time asymptotics of the kernel.
 As a consequence, we obtain an expression for the sub-Riemannian distance.